Facebook ‘fails to detect’ ‘Big Lie’ campaign ad by Trump-backed candidate

 Mr Kent has been a led an energetic, insurgent effort to dislodge Mr Herrera-Beutler, and the first poll of the year put him clearly ahead of her.
 Yet, the most recent polling, admittedly carried out in February, put him in second place behind Democrat Brent Hennrich.

 The poll by Trafalgar Group gave Mr Hennrich 33 per cent, ahead of Mr Kent at 26 per cent, Ms Herrera Beutler at 22 per cent, and Heidi St John, a conservative author, at 12 per cent.
+(On Friday night, Mr Hennrich tweeted to say he was pulling out of the contest and urged supporters to throw their backing behind another Democrat.)

 An examination of Facebook’s ad library by The Independent showed several adverts paid for by Mr Kent that appeared in May, that repeated the false claim that the 2020 race had been rigged.